Diamond Clarity Guide

 As with the SI1 sample photo before, I specifically chose a concentrated black center inclusion to illustrate just how bad an SI2 can get.
 A center black SI2 on an Emerald Cut is about as bad as an SI2 as there is.
 As I mentioned above regarding an SI1, in most cases, the SI2 clarity grade is made up of several (or many) smaller inclusions.

 Another common trait is a “spready” SI2.
 In these cases, since the SI2 is spread out all over the stone, and not concentrated in any one area, the diamond is usually eye clean.

 I1 clarity inclusions are so obviously visible on step cuts (Asscher Cuts & Emerald Cuts) that you rarely see them produced.
-For example, look how awful the sample stone here appears (click the picture on the right).
-Just because the sample picture on the right is as hideous as it is doesn’t mean you can’t find a perfectly eye-clean beautiful I1 clarity diamond.
+For example, look how awful the sample stone here appears when you click on it.
+Just because the sample picture is as hideous as it is doesn’t mean you can’t find a perfectly eye-clean beautiful I1 clarity diamond.

 As I mentioned above, most clarity grades are comprised of several to many smaller inclusions spread out over the area of the diamond.
 In such cases, the I1 clarity inclusion will be much less noticeable to the naked eye, if at all.

 Concentrated inclusions in the center of the diamond are the exception, not the rule.
 I show them here in this chart simply to show how bad each clarity grade can get.

 Some companies will try to trick you with an “SI3” clarity.
 That is a red flag, warning you to be wary.
 We talk about this more in depth here.

 If a diamond has even more significant inclusions than what’s acceptable for an I1 grade, they can get an I2.
 There isn’t a hige amount of these diamonds as the demand is low.
 An I2 diamond can look like this 5.19ct with a large number of etch channels.